MPCS51042-W23-staff/homework-1/README.md

 **Note: the output order does not matter for this assignment.**

 Write your solution in `problem4/problem4.py`.
-This file does not exist yet and you will need to create it, remember to follow all style guidlines.
+This file does not exist yet and you will need to create it, remember to follow all style guidelines.